 It doesn’t really matter what your cheat plan is, as long as you’re consistent with it.
 That way, if your weight loss stalls, you can make a meaningful adjustment to your strategy.
-I recommend the following to start with:
+I recommend the following to start:

 - One cheat day/meal per week.

-- Relax, but be sensible: Eat mostly the same kinds of foods you normally eat, swap out beer and mixed drinks for spirits, ect.
+- Relax, but be sensible: Eat mostly the same kinds of foods you normally eat, swap out beer and mixed drinks for spirits, etc.

 - Eat until your nice and full, but not absolutely stuffed.

-One sensible cheat day/meal per week is not going to overpower 6 other days worth of diligent dieting, so don’t self impose unrealistic and unsustainable restriction.
+One sensible cheat day/meal per week is not going to overpower 6 other days worth of diligent dieting, so don’t self-impose unrealistic and unsustainable restriction.
 The important thing for occasional cheat days/meals is to have a plan going into it.
-That way, you know ahead of time what’s OK or not OK and you’re not worrying about it on the fly.
+That way, you know ahead of time what’s OK, and you’re not worrying about it on the fly.

 Stop worrying about things that don’t matter.
 Use these weight loss tips to achieve your goals the easy way.

 Remember what I said in the beginning?
 People overcomplicate weight loss.
 Part of that stems from worrying about way too many things that make little to no actual difference towards weight loss.

 Don’t fall into that trap.
 People lose weight at different rates, but if you keep it simple, be patient, and stick to your weight loss goals, you’ll get there!